personal finance | march 4, 2025

 Registered apprenticeship

 Registered apprenticeships offer participants an opportunity to “earn while they learn.”
-While some programs prefer applicants with a relevant vocational certificate/degree or a set number of technical training hours, others may only require a high school diploma or GED and passing of a proficiency test in math or English.
+While some programs prefer applicants with a relevant vocational certificate/degree or a set number of technical training hours, others may only require a high school diploma or GED and the passing of a proficiency test in math or English.
 While working on the job, apprentices receive one‑on‑one full‑time training from a skilled craftsperson and are paid according to a progressive pay scale.
 The programs cover a wide range of industries—from health care and engineering to manufacturing and transportation.
-According to the U.S. Department of Labor (DOL), there are 27,000 registered apprenticeship programs nationwide,3 and 93% of apprentices who complete a registered apprenticeship program retain employment, with an average annual salary of $77,000.4
+According to the U.S. Department of Labor (DOL), registered apprenticeships have risen sharply from about 360,000 in 2015 to over 667,000 in 2024.3 Additionally, 93% of apprentices who complete a registered apprenticeship program retain employment, with an average annual salary of $77,000.4

 Though registered apprenticeships are paid (so no tuition is involved), 529 plan assets can be used to cover fees, equipment, and supplies needed to pursue the program.
 Keep in mind that all apprenticeships must be registered with the U.S. Department of Labor to qualify.
 You can use the DOL’s Occupation Finder to identify approved Registered Apprenticeship program occupations and explore program options.